-By 2020 the School Games will be continuing to make a clear and meaningful difference to the lives of even more children and young people.Continue reading
+The School Games will continue to make a clear and meaningful difference to the lives of even more children and young people.Continue reading

 The School Games is inclusive to all young people and provides opportunities for everyone to get involved, either within school, against other local schools, or at county or regional level.

 The type of competition will determine how best to go about getting involved - either as a potential participant, a school group or team, or as an organiser or volunteer.
 Some events will also act as pathway events to further competition in the future.

 National Governing Bodies of Sport (NGBs) have worked alongside the School Games to build and develop a series of sport formats for intra and inter-school competition.
 These formats aim to encourage all young people to participate and are based on supporting young people to build and extend their skills and confidence.

 School Games sport format documents are available from each National Governing Body and the Youth Sport Trust for each sport and have been designed to be appropriate for the age and stage (e.g. primary / secondary) of the young people.